guardian/service-catalogue/ADR/05-prisma-seeding.md

 ### Positive

-- Local development is more reliable and reproducible.
+- Local development is more reliable, reproducible and faster.
 - Setup is simpler, with fewer environment-specific dependencies.
 - Schema and seed data now evolve together in the repository.
 - Local debugging is easier because the initial dataset is known.